As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

-The Easiest Low Carb Tortillas Recipe
+The Easiest Low-Carb Tortillas Recipe Ever Created

 Once you make these, you'll never go back!
 It's incredibly easy to make these keto tortillas as you only need a handful of ingredients and tools.

-Traditional corn tortillas use a tortilla press to make its shape, but since most households do not own such a tool, I'll be showing you how to make it with just a cast iron skillet, or whatever heavy frying pan you have, and your own weight.
+Traditional corn tortillas use a tortilla press to make their shape, but since most households do not own such a tool, I'll be showing you how to make it with just a cast iron skillet, or whatever heavy frying pan you have, and your own weight.

-The psyllium husk acts like gluten and helps the low carb tortillas hold their shape.
+The psyllium husk acts like gluten and helps the low-carb tortillas hold their shape.
 Depending on the brand you use, your psyllium husk may turn your baked goodies purple.

-Moreover, thanks to the psyllium husk, they turn out extremely pliable, soft and chewy.
+Moreover, thanks to the psyllium husk, they turn out extremely pliable, soft, and chewy.
 Basically all the things you'd want in a flour tortilla.

 You'll be able to do so many recipes with these bad boys.
 The first thing I did were keto tacos with some of my paleo taco seasoning while my boyfriend ate his taco fillings with normal fajitas.

-The Best Psyllium Husk Tortillas Recipe
+These are Psyllium Husk Tortillas

 I've played around with this recipe to see whether more or less psyllium husk powder would work, but the 6 tablespoons was the perfect amount as they didn't break apart when cooked or rolled.